dialupnoises/unitconvert/README.md

 In short, it takes user-provided strings, like `1 barleycorn in yards`, and returns the result.

 In long, it can turn any unit specified in the constructor into any other unit specified in the constructor.
 It can do currencies too (state and crypto).
+It can also convert between timezones.
 It ships with probably every unit you'll need, but you can specify more if you want.

 ## Guide